Tennessee High School

 Tennessee High School is a public high school located in Bristol, Tennessee, operated as part of the Bristol Tennessee City Schools school district.
 The high school serves almost all of the Bristol city limits.

 History

 The first official Tennessee High School opened in 1916 on Alabama Street.
 The first part of the current campus was built in 1939.
 The Bristol Municipal Stadium, also known as the Stone Castle, hosts football and soccer games and was built in 1936 as part of the New Deal.
+In 1965, after desegregation, students from Slater High School were transferred to Tennessee High School.
 Viking Hall, which opened in 1981, is Bristol Tennessee's civic center and the location of Tennessee High basketball games.
-According to legend, the school building is haunted.

 Academics

 The school offers two paths of study for students, a university path and a technical path.
 The school offers Advanced Placement courses and participation in Army JROTC.

 The school also has the oldest school newspaper in Tennessee, Maroon and White, which has been in publication for over 100 years.